 Senator Martín Quezada has committed his life to serving the community.
-Learn more about Arizona’s most progressive leader and the work he has done to help the community.
+Learn more about Arizona’s most progressive leader and the work he has done to be The People’s Senator.

 AS A SCHOOL BOARD MEMBER